statgen/locuszoom/assets/docs/layout_tutorial.md

 every feature (because important behavior emerges when two building blocks are combined).
 As such, examples are a key and explicit part of how LocusZoom usage is documented.

-We encourage you to look at the builtin layouts (via the JS console, or [source code](https://github.com/statgen/locuszoom/blob/develop/assets/js/app/Layouts.js)!) as a guide to "what works", and the [example gallery](http://statgen.github.io/locuszoom/) (and [source code](https://github.com/statgen/locuszoom/tree/develop/examples)) to see what options look like in practice.
+We encourage you to look at the builtin layouts (via the JS console, or [source code](https://github.com/statgen/locuszoom/blob/develop/assets/js/app/Layouts.js)) as a guide to "what works", and the [example gallery](http://statgen.github.io/locuszoom/) (with
+[example code](https://github.com/statgen/locuszoom/tree/develop/examples)) to see what options look like in practice.
-The Layouts [documentation](https://github.com/statgen/locuszoom/wiki/Layouts) also provides a more low-level overview.
+The Layouts [documentation](https://github.com/statgen/locuszoom/wiki/Layouts) provides a more low-level overview.

 Lastly: LocusZoom works with evolving datasets, and pieces were contributed by different authors.
 For every hard and fast "rule", there is always an exception!
-If you find gaps in the documentation, please contact the authors (or mailing list) and we will improve what is missing.
+If you find gaps in the documentation, please contact the developers (or [mailing list](https://groups.google.com/forum/#!forum/locuszoom)) and we will make improvements.

 # Advanced use cases
 ## Plotting more than one study